PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/Python for MATLAB Programmers.md

 At this point of the article we'll dive a bit deeper into the Python programming language.
 We'll discuss namespaces, scopes, and then classes.
-Each of these differs from the MATLAB model, and you need to be aware of the changes.
+Each of these differs from the MATLAB model, and you need to be aware of the differences.

 ### Namespaces and Scopes

-Let's start with Namespaces and scopes, as these concepts are important prerequisites for understanding classes.
+Let's start with namespaces and scopes, as these concepts are important prerequisites for understanding classes.

--   A *namespace* is a mapping from names to objects, typically implemented as a dictionary.
+-   A *namespace* is a mapping of names to objects, typically implemented as a dictionary.
 Examples include built-in names, exception names, global names of a module, and local names of a function.